IAmSaturnDev/VirtSH/README.md

 OR

 You can use the docker image!
-(Easier and Recommended) Open your commandline and run these two commands!
+(Easier and Recommended, but the quick shells use the docker vm) Open your commandline and run these two commands!
+(You will need docker installed.)
+(And it supports windows!)

 ```
 docker pull saturndev/virtsh